Zir-Rell/ethical-hacking-labs/README.md

 This repository includes:
 - Summaries of tools used and lab objectives
 - Selected lab documentation and Markdown-based writeups
+- PDF/Word versions of lab reports (where applicable)
-- Screenshots and detailed reports available on request
+- Screenshots available on request
 ---

 ## 👤 Author